nomii15/COMP1531-server/assumptions.md

 13) In message_react and message_unreact, and invalid react integer was assumed to be -1

 14) In admin_userpermission_change, the invalid permission integer was assumed to be 5.

+15) In testing for channel functions in the case 'channel id does not exist', the invalid channel id was assumed to be 1.